 If you have time for only one visit, make it to the Victor Horta Museum, the former home of the architect who designed so many Art Nouveau buildings found in Brussels.
 Everything in the Victor Horta has been beautifully maintained—from the door knockers to the bathroom furniture—making for a truly remarkable look into the life of the famed architect who once lived there.

 Explore the Surreal World of René Magritte

-Catch the 74 tram out to the suburb of Jette to see the house where the Surrealist artist René Magritte lived a startlingly normal life with his wife.
-Better still, spend some time in his distinctly weird world at the Musée René Magritte on the Mont des Arts in central Brussels.
-It’s a comprehensive trot, on four floors, through his life from his job producing adverts to his own peculiar world of bowler hats, pipes, odd figures and dream-like clouds that fill his paintings.
+After you tour his home, spend some time in his distinctly weird world at the Musée René Magritte on the Mont des Arts in central Brussels.
+It’s a comprehensive trot, on four floors, through his life from his job producing adverts to his own peculiar world of bowler hats, pipes, odd figures, and dream-like clouds that fill his paintings.

-Then follow in Magritte’s footsteps for a drink in the atmospheric Le Greenwich where he played chess with his friends.
+Afterward, continue your Magritte-inspired adventure by following in his footsteps for a drink in the atmospheric Le Greenwich where he played chess with his friends.

 Have a Beer at A la Mort Subite

-You can’t go to Brussels and not undertake a serious study of Belgian beer — arguably the best in the world.
-You’re spoilt for choice for beer cellars, many of them around the Grand-Place.
-But one bar that combines a fabulous Art Nouveau interior with its own eponymous beer, A la Mort Subite (sudden death), is the one to head for.
-It’s worth seeking out and has been famous since the days when Jacques Brel made it his local.
+However, one bar combines a fabulous Art Nouveau interior with its own eponymous beer: A la Mort Subite (sudden death).
+It’s worth seeking out and has been famous since the days when Jacques Brel made it his local hangout.